sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ### redis entries
-The unique instances of events are recorded in EVENTS-DB with
+The unique instances of events are recorded in EVENTS-DB as below.
+Note: The frequency of updates will be few updates per second.
+In other words, far less than supported perf of 10K messages/sec.
+The latest/current instance at the time point will be recorded.
 ```
 key=<source>|<tag>|<contatenated keys>